Cairo Egypt Travel Guide

 Egypt faces environmental challenges; your choices matter.

 The Giza Pyramids belong to a protected archaeological zone.
-Preservation efforts are ongoing to shield the site from city expansion and environmental degradation, including challenges with groundwater.
+Preservation efforts are ongoing to shield the site from city expansion and environmental degradation, including issues with groundwater.
 Support official conservation efforts to help these sites perdure.

 People are not tourist attractions.
-Avoid intrusive photography, especially candid shots of individuals without their consent.
+Avoid intrusive photography, especially candid photos of individuals without their consent.
 Respect privacy.
 Military and government buildings should not be photographed under any circumstances.
 Ignoring these rules can lead to serious issues.
 Be notably sensitive with pictures of children.

 Leave your shoes at the door mosques and some Coptic churches.
 Women should cover their hair, arms, and legs before entering mosques; carrying a scarf for this purpose is advisable.
 Maintain quiet and respectful behavior inside religious sites.
 Avoid visiting during prayer times if possible, or be very discreet if you are inside during those sacred moments.
-Follow all displayed signs regarding conduct and photography.
+Follow all posted signs regarding conduct and photography.

 Be aware of cultural norms regarding gender interactions.